MazamaScience/MazamaTimeSeries/README.md

 * regular or irregular time axes
 * multiple parameters

-Raw "engineering data" containing uncalibrated measurements, instrument voltages and QC flags may be stored in this format.
+Raw, "engineering data" containing uncalibrated measurements, instrument voltages and QC flags may be stored in this format.
 This format is also appropriate for processed and QC'ed data whenever mutiple parameters are measured by a single device.